The SMARTness of nutrition commitments

 Financial

-Example of SMART commitment to tackle poor diets and malnutrition in all its forms: [Donor organisation] commits to invest US$1.2 billion, between 2022 and 2030, in nutrition-specific and nutrition-sensitive programmes.
+Example of SMART commitment to tackle poor diets and malnutrition in all its forms: [Donor organisation] commits to invest US$1.2 billion, between 2025 and 2030, in nutrition-specific and nutrition-sensitive programmes.
 Of this, US$500 million will be spent on nutrition-specific interventions.
-This includes a commitment of US$100 million over and above our 2020 spending levels for nutrition and towards the goal of the Nutrition for Growth (N4G) event.
-Our investment in nutrition-sensitive agriculture programmes will total US$300 million between March 2022 and July 2030, of which US$230 million is over and above our 2020 spending levels.
-Our investment in nutrition-sensitive health service programmes will total US$400 million between March 2022 and July 2030, of which US$200 million is over and above our 2020 spending levels.
-The progress towards each of the three goals will be annually reported as disbursement of US$ using internal monitoring systems.
+This includes a commitment of US$100 million over and above our 2023 spending levels for nutrition and towards the goal of the Nutrition for Growth (N4G) event.
+Our investment in nutrition-sensitive agriculture programmes will total US$300 million between March 2025 and July 2030, of which US$230 million is over and above our 2023 spending levels.
+Our investment in nutrition-sensitive health service programmes will total US$400 million between March 2025 and July 2030, of which US$200 million is over and above our 2023 spending levels.

 Operational